 Role of CAO and Optometrists

-The eye health and good vision of the public are the prime responsibilities of Canada’s Doctors of Optometry, who:
+The eye health and good vision of the public are the prime responsibilities of Canada’s optometrists, who:

 - Optometrists practice in a range of settings: most work in private practice, others work in clinics, hospitals, community health centres, corporate optometry, research, teaching and administration.

 Upon completion of the optometry degree, the graduate is required to satisfy provincial licensing requirements in the province or territory in which they intend to practice.
-This process includes a national examination administered by the Canadian Examiners in Optometry (CEO).
+This process includes a national examination administered by the Optometry Examining Board of Canada (OEBC).
 Licensure by the provincial or territorial governing body is required.
 These requirements ensure the public receives the highest standards of optometric care.Become an OD